Information on this page is for customers in

 • Has potential for scale

-Introduce a Girl to Engineering and Science
+Introduce a Girl to Science and Engineering

 We celebrated the creativity and innovation of the students as they applied math and science concepts to learn the heating and cooling principles involved in geothermal technology, which is being developed at utility scale right in their own city.